eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 #### Setup Connection to an BaSyx AAS Registry

+Within an AAS environment it is required that AAS are discoverable via an AAS registry.
+We make an AAS discoverable by adding an entry for that AAS into the AAS registry

-The newly created AAS should also be discoverable from the AAS registry.
-Because of that, we have to create a connection in Eclipse Ditto to the BaSyx AAS Registry.
+In the same way as we did for the AAS server, we define a new connection in Eclipse Ditto to the BaSyx AAS Registry with a respective payload mapping.

-We therefore, define another payload mapping to add a registry entry for the new AAS:

 ```javascript
 function mapFromDittoProtocolMsg(